 These healthy chocolate peanut butter hearts needs just four ingredients and is the ultimate keto and low carb Valentine’s day recipe!
 Loaded with peanut butter and ready in 5 minutes, this vegan chocolate peanut butter heart recipe tastes like Reese’s!
 Paleo and Nut Free option.

-Healthy Chocolate Peanut Butter Hearts
+Copycat Reese’s Peanut Butter Hearts Recipe

 I love making homemade Reese’s peanut butter cups from my first cookbook and Reese’s peanut butter Christmas trees.